grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 ## Integrations

-The `Integration` CRD is not supported with Grafana Agent Flow, however all static mode integrations have an equivalent component in the [`prometheus.exporter`](https://grafana.com/docs/agent/latest/flow/reference/components) namespace.
+The `Integration` CRD is not supported with {{< param "PRODUCT_NAME" >}}, however all static mode integrations have an equivalent component in the [`prometheus.exporter`](https://grafana.com/docs/agent/latest/flow/reference/components) namespace.
 The reference docs should help convert those integrations to their Flow equivalent.